ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 - reduced coordination needs to be dealt with in the code by logic for null or undefined values
 - the logic is possibly never removed as the application grows and the developers of different micfrofrontends move on to developing other features before the resizing is published

-## Consistence resilience in parallel coordination
+## Consistent approach for dealing with parallel coordination

+The above are the types I have seen on most projects.
+Some fields in parameter data structures are apparently certainly available to the application, some might not be.
+And it often breaks in unexpected ways when the assumptions about the certain ones do not hold any more.

-What if there was a better way of representing the uncertainty about the changing data in time, that consistently will allow all the microfrontends to be developed in parallel?
+I think there is a better way for representing the uncertainty about the changing data in time.
+It should consistently allow all the microfrontends to be developed in parallel without the fear of breakage.

-A community of software developers has solved this problem since 1986 - more than 34 years ago.
+In fact, a community of software developers has solved this problem since 1986 - more than 34 years ago.
 Their chosen language is erlang, and they develop highly distributed systems at scale, powering systems like WhatsApp.
-The idea is always to make sure that the data you receive from outside of your program is complete and not corrupted.
+Their idea is always to make sure the completeness of the data received from outside of the application.
+In other words - never relying that all the fields are present and explicitly prepare for inconsistencies upfront.

-We could have two stages for all the incoming data in our applications:
+There could be two stages for all the incoming data in the microfrontends:

 1. wrapping the Parameters type with `Partial<Parameters>`
 2. [parse](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) the incoming data, crash if the parameters do not fulfill our expectations